Alabama Pilot, Two Daughters Killed in Montana Crash

 Key Takeaways:

-• An Alabama pilot, Mark Anderson, and his two daughters, Lainey (22) and Ellie (17), died in a twin-engine plane crash in Montana's rugged Bob Marshall Wilderness.
+• An Alabama pilot, Mark Anderson (62), and his two daughters, Lainey (22) and Ellie (17), died when their twin-engine aircraft crashed in Montana's rugged Bob Marshall Wilderness.

 See a mistake?
 Contact us.